Illyism/Raspberry-PI-Led/README.md

 and minimal setup, it does not come with an Xserver pre-installed or any other bloatware like the Raspbian OS.

 Follow the installation instructions on the page above, plug in ethernet, HDMI and a keyboard and you're ready to go.
 Login with the default `root` user and the default `root` password and run `ifconfig` or `ip addr show eth0` to determine your IP address.
 Now you can SSH into your PI using that address.

 ## GPIO Interface

 To read and send data through the GPIO pins I've decided to use [wiringPi](http://wiringpi.com/).
 It's a C library, the library feels much like using the Arduino wiring system.

+[Download and install](http://wiringpi.com/download-and-install/) wiringPi and run `gpio` to see if it installed correctly.

 ## Raspberry PI GPIO